 Choose someone who will encourage you and who supports your dreams.
 And then share with him or her your plans, and more importantly, report your progress to her each week.

-Read this study from Dr. Gail Matthew where she discovered that people who are accountable and who send weekly report have a higher chance of reaching their goals.
+Read this study from Dr. Gail Matthew where she discovered that people who are accountable and who send a weekly report have a higher chance of reaching their goals.

 10. Schedule breaks and leisure time

 Discipline is not a sweet word.
 What is the picture that comes to your mind when you think about the word, “discipline”?

 Some people hate the word discipline because they imagine a teacher holding a cane and disciplining her students.